binpash/pash/pldi/osdi_reviews.md

 work, and (c) shell scripts probably have the highest surface area/lowest bar for adoption of	all of the data-parallel frameworks.

-The paper is well written and clear.
-Technically, it thoroughly describes the conceptual steps needed to map posix shell scripts into a DFG.
-The clarity of presentation is such that none of the technical steps stand out as surprising, and at each point it is very easy to see how (and why) the specific choice was made.
-And you've managed to do this for shell scripts!
-The one major thing that is missing for me is the secret sauce.
+> The paper is well written and clear.
+Technically, it thoroughly
+> describes the conceptual steps needed to map posix shell scripts into
+> a DFG.
+The clarity of presentation is such that none of the technical
+> steps stand out as surprising, and at each point it is very easy to
+> see how (and why) the specific choice was made.
+And you've managed to
+> do this for shell scripts!
+The one major thing that is missing for me
+> is the secret sauce.
 Where is the core technical novelty?
-Or does it lie simply in the realization that you understand DFG well enough to be able to apply it to the shell environment?
+Or does it
+> lie simply in the realization that you understand DFG well enough to
+> be able to apply it to the shell environment?

+kk: I think that the core technical novelty (which is obvious in retrospect) is that a lot of shell commands have very nice properties, and can be translated to (and from) a clean DFG abstraction, so that a small set of transformations is applied to extract parallelism.

-I would like to see a bit more treatment of how the DFG relates to that of large distributed parallel processing frameworks (e.g., the MapReduce lineage).
+> I would like to see a bit more treatment of how the DFG relates to
+> that of large distributed parallel processing frameworks (e.g., the
+> MapReduce lineage).

+kk: TODO: Add a discussion to the DFG of Map REduce lineage and all

-One piece notably missing from the presentation is the overall complexity of the annotations required to make PaSh work.
-The language (as shown in the appendix) is small, but it is not clear how difficult it is to annotate commands correclty, or the performance impact of being overly conservative in writing the annotations.
+> One piece notably missing from the presentation is the overall
+> complexity of the annotations required to make PaSh work.
+The
+> language (as shown in the appendix) is small, but it is not clear how
+> difficult it is to annotate commands correclty, or the performance
+> impact of being overly conservative in writing the annotations.

+kk: Auto prepei na to kanoume address sto geniko point.
+Oloi exoun thema me auto.
+The language is not meant to be used by shell script writers, alla apo command developers.
+Opote theorisame oti einai ok na einai ligo pio diskolo na graftei.

 nit:  the final sentence of the paper cuts off in the middle.